-Distance learning students must attain half of their degree credits via short term courses to meet residency requirements.
-It is recommended that students attend approximately 2 short term courses an academic year to meet this requirement.
+Distance learning students in the MACM and MDiv programs must attain half of their degree credits via short term courses to meet residency requirements.
+MTS students must complete at least seven courses (21 credits) to meet residency requirements.
+It is recommended that students attend approximately 2 short term courses an academic year to meet these requirements.
 It must be noted that students are not required to fulfill this requirement in this format (2 short terms per academic year) as any on-campus course will count towards meeting residency requirement.
 At UGST, Thesis (Thesis I & Thesis II) credits count toward residency for distance students.
 On campus students and distance students complete the Thesis largely independently with some supervision from advisors.
 Therefore, the process is equivalent for both on campus and distance students.